robtweed/qewd-starter-kit-iris-networked/README.md

 Note 2: you must start the *mgsi* "SuperServer" from the *%SYS* namespace.

+Start an IRIS Terminal session.
+If you are using the IRIS Container, if you haven't already started a Terminal session, you do so by typing:

+        docker exec -it my-iris iris session IRIS

 To start it using the default port (7041):

+        // if necessary:
+        USER> zn "%SYS"
+        // then...

         %SYS> d start^%zmgsi(0)